Thyrea (Greece): History

 Thyrea enters history as the location of the Battle of the Champions (c.
 546 BCE) between Argos and Sparta.
 According to Herodotus, Sparta had surrounded and captured the plain of Thyrea.
 When the Argives marched out to defend it, the two armies agreed to let 300 champions from each city fight, with the winner taking the territory.
 In 464 BCE when we hear of the Thyreans assisting the Spartans put down the helot uprising.

 When the Aeginetans were expelled from their own island by the Athenians, at the commencement of the Peloponnesian War (431 BCE), the Spartans allowed them to settle in the Thyreatis, which at that time contained two towns, Thyrea and Anthene or Athene, both of which were made over to the fugitives.
 Here they maintained themselves till the 8th year of the Peloponnesian War, when the Athenians made a descent upon the coast of the Thyreatis, where they found the Aeginetans engaged in building a fortress upon the sea.
 This was forthwith abandoned by the latter, who took refuge in the upper city (ἡ ἄνω πόλις) at the distance of 10 stadia from the sea; but the Athenians followed them, took Thyrea, which they destroyed, and dragged away the inhabitants into slavery.
-Philip II of Macedon, the father of Alexander the Great, gave back the Thyreatis to the Argives, and extended their territory along the coast as far as Glympeis and Zarax.
+Philip II of Macedon, the father of Alexander the Great, gave back the Thyreatis to the Argives.
+Philip V extended their territory along the coast as far as Glympeis and Zarax.
 It continued to belong to the Argives in the time of Pausanias; but even then the ancient boundary quarrels between the Argives and Spartans still continued.